Yrahcaz7/The-Septenary-Forest/docs/upgrades.md

 - `effect()`: **optional**.
 A function that calculates and returns the current values of any bonuses from the upgrade.
 Can return a value or an object containing multiple values.

 - `effectDisplay()`: **optional**.
 A function that returns a display of the current effects of the upgrade with formatting.
 Default displays nothing.
 Can use basic HTML.
+(Additional feature: Can have an argument `eff`, which holds the current effect of the upgrade.)

 - `fullDisplay()`: **OVERRIDE**.
 Overrides the other displays and descriptions, and lets you set the full text for the upgrade.
 Can use basic HTML.